Welcome to the beautiful and vibrant city of Thessaloniki, also known as Saloniki!

 Concluding here, we have added a tourist attraction a bit further away from the city centre but very close to Thessaloniki’s Macedonia Airport which is definitely worth a visit.

-For wine lovers, Gerovassileiou winery has been included among the 100 top wineries for seven years running and Vangelis Gerovassiliou is considered among the six best wine-producers worldwide.
+For wine lovers, Gerovassileiou winery has been included among the best wineries in Thessaloniki and Thassos for seven years running and Vangelis Gerovassiliou is considered among the six best wine-producers worldwide.

 At the Domaine, the visitor will have the chance: